pranavsilimkhan/Multi-Player-Trivia-Game/README.md

 # Tiger Quiz Game

 This repository contains a Tiger Quiz Game built using HTML, CSS, JavaScript, and the Open Trivia Database.
-The app allows users to test their knowledge by answering quiz questions from various categories.
+The app allows users to test their knowledge by answering quiz questions from various categories. </br>
+You can access the game using this link - https://main--incredible-crepe-f81e96.netlify.app/

 ## Features